Research

 Works in Progress:

-Abstract: Many metaphysical theories or principles entail that there is an abundance of entities beyond what we normally comprehend.
-For example, Ontological Plenitude states that for each object, there are numerous distinct objects coincident with it that differ in their modal properties.
-The ontological abundance posited by these theories or principles seems to make our ordinary counting judgments false.
 In this paper, I defend a general solution to counting problems.
 I argue that when we count, we do not do so by counting every distinct object in a domain, but rather that we count the number of discriminable objects in a domain, where some object x is discriminable from object y iff we it is (instrumentally) permissible to employ knowledge that x and y are distinct.
 In ordinary contexts, it is not appropriate to employ one’s knowledge of the existence of the unfamiliar entities posited by metaphysical theories or principles.
 For this reason, these objects are not discriminable and we do not count them in ordinary contexts.
 In ordinary contexts, the objects we count are just those that we ordinarily acknowledge.
 So, on my view of counting, our ordinary counting judgments come out true, even if we accept a theory or principle that entails an abundant ontology.

 Covert Counterspeech